lostadi/Ostadix-lang/README.md

 ---

-## Related work and how O-lang differs
+## Related work and how Olang differs

-O-lang sits at the intersection of three established traditions, language-oriented programming, polyglot execution, and metaprogramming, but combines them in a way none of them individually provide.
+Olang sits at the intersection of three established traditions, language-oriented programming, polyglot execution, and metaprogramming, but combines them in a way none of them individually provide.
 The one-sentence thesis: **the evaluator is named by the delimiter shape, so language choice becomes a structural, compositional